imgag/ngs-bits/README.md

 Changes in release 2018_11:

 * Added tools: VcfBreakMulti, VcfFilter.
-* VcfCheck: several bigfixes (GT handling, missing values, missing samples, ...)
+* VcfCheck: several big fixes (GT handling, missing values, missing samples, ...)
 * RohHunter: Fixed crash when a variant is not annotated with CSQ from VEP.
 * cppNGS: Fixed memory leak in BAM file handling.